 Spoiler alert – I drove her that day.

 So, it was lovely to forget all the homework, the grades, and the constant need to get a pre-teen lump out of warm blankets.
-We made each other laugh, especially when we realized the sweatshirt she wanted at Pac-Sun featured reindeer who were quite “friendly.”images
+We made each other laugh, especially when we realized the sweatshirt she wanted at Pac-Sun featured reindeer who were quite “friendly.”

 Today I hooked up with a pair of old friends and continued the carnage.
 There was more overpriced coffee (oh dear, I think I’m hooked) and more laughter.
 In fact, we guffawed so loudly about the poor oil baron’s wife who’ll end up having to wear that jeweled Victoria’s Secret bra we might have startled the guy at the calendar cart.